 (From the Inaugural Address to the Nation at the founding of the Uniting Church on June 22, 1977)

 The Uniting Church Western Australia is actively involved in pursuing matters of social and economic justice, human rights, peace and the environment.
-For more information, please visit our Social Justice page.
+For more information, visit the Social Justice Unit.

 The Uniting Church is committed to flourishing as a multi-cultural and inter-cultural church.
 In 1985, the Uniting Church Assembly made the declaration “We are a multicultural church.”
 We continue on our journey to fully realise what it means to be a multicultural church, living faith and life cross-culturally.
 For more information, visit our Multi-cultural and Inter-cultural Ministry page.